Now, that wasn’t so hard, was it?

-When we walk in obedience to His call, He is faithful to walk beside us.
-God will never command us to go anywhere without taking us by the hand and equipping us with all we need to face the challenges that lay ahead.
-Choose to trust the Good Shepherd, even when His rod and staff led you along paths you fear to tread.
+When we obey His call, He is faithful to walk beside us.
+God will never command us to go anywhere without taking us by the hand and equipping us with all we need to face the challenges ahead.
+Choose to trust the Good Shepherd, even when His rod and staff lead where you fear to tread.

-If you listen to the voice of fear and trepidation more than you listen to the voice of God calling you forth into adventurous freedom, stop, right at this very moment.
+Suppose you listen to the voice of fear and trepidation more than the voice of God calling you forth into adventurous freedom, STOP.
+Right at this very moment.
 Repent from placing fear on the throne of your heart.
 Declare Jesus Christ is on the throne, then live that out.

-How do you do live that out in practical ways?
+How do you live that out in practical ways?

 Remind yourself of His truth.
-You might FEEL a certain emotion but God’s truth always trumps our fears and our distorted presumptions of what our future holds.
-Here is some truth to get you started from “Encouraging Bible Quotes.”
+You might FEEL a particular emotion, but God’s truth always trumps our fears.
+His reality must take precedence over our distorted presumptions of what our future holds.

 Until Next Week